Broad-billed prion: Taxonomy

 Members of the genus Pachyptila, together with the blue petrel, make up the prions.
 They in turn are members of the family Procellariidae, and the order Procellariiformes.
 The prions are small and typically eat just zooplankton; however as a member of the Procellariiformes, they share certain identifying features.
 First, they have nasal passages that attach to the upper bill called naricorns.
 Although the nostrils on the prion are on top of the upper bill.
 The bills of Procellariiformes are also unique in that they are split into between seven and nine horny plates.
 They produce a stomach oil made up of wax esters and triglycerides that is stored in the proventriculus.
 This can be sprayed out of their mouths as a defence against predators and as an energy rich food source for chicks and for the adults during their long flights.
 Finally, they also have a salt gland that is situated above the nasal passage and helps desalinate their bodies, due to the high amount of ocean water that they imbibe.
 It excretes a high saline solution from their nose.

 Description

 The broad-billed prion has the usual prion colours: blue-grey upperparts, white underparts, and the ever present dark "M" across its back and wings.
 It has a grey crown, a dark eye stripe, and a black-tipped tail.
 Its heavy bill is iron-grey but can appear blackish from a distance.
 The head pattern is more distinct and the tail band is less extensive than that of the similar fairy prion.
-It has a broad flat bill with comb-like fringes called lamellae.
+Its bill has the best developed lamellae of all the prions, allowing it to feed on tiny animals.
 This is a large prion measuring 25 to 30 cm long, with a wingspan of 57 to 66 cm and weighing on average 160 to 235 g.